-- xvi) (a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934. - (b) In our opinion and according to the information and explanations provided to us and on the basis of our audit procedures, the Company has not conducted any Non-Banking Financial or Housing Finance activities during the year as per the Reserve bank of India Act, 1934. - (c) In our opinion and according to the information and explanations provided to us, the Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India. - (d) In our opinion and according to the information and explanations provided to us, there is only one Reserve Bank of India registered CIC which may be deemed to be part of Group.
-However, the said CIC is under corporate insolvency resolution process with its Board being superseded by an RBI nominated Administrator. - xvii) The Company has incurred cash losses in the current year and in the immediately preceding year. - xviii) Our appointment was made during the year to fill the casual vacancy caused by the resignation of the previous auditors.
-On examining their audit report we observe no material issues, objections or concerns raised by the outgoing auditors. - According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-We, however, state that this is not an assurance as to the future viability of the company.
+- xvii) The Company has incurred cash losses in the current year and in the immediately preceding year, - xviii) There has been no resignation of the statutory auditors during the year.
+Therefore, provisions of clause 3 (xviii) of the Order are not applicable to the Company. - xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, indicate that uncertainty exists that may cast a significant doubt on the Company's ability to continue as a going concern.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - xx) According to information and explanations given to us, and based on our examination of the financial statements of the Company, the CSR requirement is not applicable to the Company in view of losses incurred by the Company.
-Accordingly, clause 3(xx)(a) and (xx)(b) of the Order is not applicable.
+Accordingly, clause 3(xx) of the Order is not applicable.